sharat7j/Addressbook/README.md

 This is a application built using spring boot and maven that provides APIs to manage contacts in an address book.
 This service uses an In-memory database.

 The service supports most of the CRUD operations and allows for managing contacts in an address book.
 The basic requirement is complete.
-For the bonus, only the "Show	all	the	contacts	from	a	list	of	states" is complete.
+For the bonus, only the "Show	all	the	contacts	based on state" is complete.

 ### Tech Stack: